 - Family history of kidney stones

-- Excess dietary sodium and oxalate.
+- High amount of sodium (salt) and oxalate in your diet.
 Oxalate can be found in green, leafy vegetables, chocolate, nuts, or tea.

 - Overactive parathyroid gland.

-- Chronic bowel disorders such as Crohn’s disease or ulcerative colitis.
+- Chronic bowel disorders such as Crohn disease or ulcerative colitis.

 - History of urinary infection